yentim0519/nccu-gpa-calculator/README.md

 // check the packages you install form Pipfile (you may see from here, it's different than your local pip3 list) pip3 list

-// Run the Flask project
+// Run the Flask project (After clicking the link that come up, you should be able to access the website) python3 application.py
-python3 application.py

 //Exit from the virtual enviornment when you are done.